Robert Seton-Watson: First World War and aftermath

 After the outbreak of the First World War, Seton-Watson took practical steps to support the causes that he had formerly supported merely in print.
 He served as honorary secretary of the Serbian Relief Fund from 1914 and supported and found employment for his friend Masaryk after the latter fled to England to escape arrest.
 Both founded and published The New Europe (1916), a weekly periodical to promote the cause of the Czechs and other subject peoples.
 Seton-Watson financed this periodical himself.

 Seton-Watson's private political activity was not appreciated in all quarters, and his critics within the British government finally succeeded in temporarily silencing him in 1917 by drafting him into the Royal Army Medical Corps, where he was given the job of scrubbing hospital floors.
-Others, however, rescued him, and from 1917 to 1918, he served on the Intelligence Bureau of the War Cabinet in the Enemy Propaganda Department, where he was responsible for British propaganda to the peoples of the Austria-Hungary.
+Others, however, rescued him, and from 1917 to 1918, he served on the Intelligence Bureau of the War Cabinet in the Enemy Propaganda Department, where he was responsible for British propaganda to the peoples of Austria-Hungary.
 He assisted in the preparations for the Rome Congress of subject Habsburg peoples, held in April 1918.

 After the end of the war, Seton-Watson attended the Paris Peace Conference, 1919 in a private capacity and advised the representatives there of formerly subject peoples.
 Although on bad terms with the governments of the major powers, which he famously referred to as "the pygmies of Paris", he contributed to discussions of what the new frontiers of Europe should be, and he was especially influential in setting the postwar frontiers between Italy and the new state of Yugoslavia.

 Although the British government was unenthusiastic about Seton-Watson, other governments were not and showed their gratitude after the conference.
 Masaryk became the first president of the new state of Czechoslovakia and welcomed him there.
 His friendship with Edvard Beneš, now Czechoslovakia's foreign minister, was consolidated.
 Seton-Watson was made an honorary citizen of Cluj in Transylvania, which had been incorporated into Romania despite the claims of Hungary and in 1920 was formally acclaimed by the Romanian Parliament.
 Yugoslavia rewarded him with an honorary degree from the University of Zagreb.